KiralyKati/Git-basics-project/README.md

 # Git-basics-project
 First project to practice git ang GitHub handing.
+And an other change.